+Pumpkin spice s’mores are my new weakness and they’re helping me get into the spirit of fall – a little.
 The DIY welded fire pit Hubby and I made earlier this year might be my favorite project to date because it made our summer way more fun!
 We definitely used our fire pit so much more this year than previous summers because it’s infinitely more inviting now.
 Sometimes I’m kind of jealous of the insanely expensive, elaborate and gorgeous landscaping and decks other bloggers have – I feel like a real country bumpkin with my janky dock, janky gasoline shed and leaning flag pole.
-But the green eyed monster never stays long – I’m just so grateful for our hilarious little gravel pit because I’m no longer sitting with the grass tickling my ankles (ticks!).
+But I’m just so grateful for our hilarious little gravel pit because I’m no longer sitting with the grass (ticks!).
 Really, it’s the little things.

 If you’ve been reading the blog or following me on Instagram for awhile, you might have gleaned that I feel a bit lukewarm about fall.
 Sure, the changing leaves are beautiful, but fall signals the end of summer (my favorite season) and the dreaded arrival of winter (my least favorite season).
 Until the snow flies, I’m still hanging on to summer as best I can!
 Hubby and I are still sailing until the club forces us to haul out and we’re enjoying as many lake sunsets as we can before they disappear.
-Luckily our new fire pit is huge, so I can build a real rager to keep warm on chilly fall nights.
+Luckily our new fire pit is huge, so I can build a real rager to keep warm on chilly fall nights – while I make my pumpkin spice s’mores.

 You probably spotted that the Eames chairs I had in front of the fire pit moved to the guesthouse after I painted the trim turquoise.
 They looked so good lakeside but I quickly realized two problems: they filled with water when it rained and when we had friends and family over, we had to add some mismatched chairs and we were tired of lugging chairs back and forth.
 Instead, we moved the Eames chairs to the sheltered guesthouse deck, where they are perfect for overnight guests to chill with a coffee alone (or handy extra seating by the lake if we need it).
 For the fire pit, we lugged down our patio chairs, which were languishing in the garage because we only use two on the deck (we positioned the patio table so people can sit on the built-in deck benches on one side).
 I’d love a set of turquoise Adirondack chairs, but I’m worried we won’t be able to see the fire pit once we’re sitting lower – something folks with similar, walled fire pits have complained to me about.
 We can see every last ember perfectly, so for right now we’re making do with the chairs we have because they’re so comfy (and we already owned them, so the price was right).

 One of the best parts about hanging out by the fire pit is the s’mores.
 Did I mention s’mores yet?
-I really have no idea what is wrong with Hubby and his marshmallow loathing.
+Pumpkin spice s’mores?

-Among my favorites: peanut butter cookies or ginger spice cookies in lieu of graham crackers (to the latter, I add a sprinkling of pumpkin pie spice too).
+Among my favorites: peanut butter cookies or ginger spice cookies in lieu of graham crackers (to the latter, I add a sprinkling of pumpkin pie spice too, for some pumpkin spice s’mores).

 In case you ever looked at a s’more and thought, “that’s not enough sugar!” caramilk bar squares instead of plain chocolate make a ridiculously delicious treat – just be careful because the caramilk can get scathingly hot in the oven s’more variety, but they’re just right fireside.